School holidays are fast approaching and the burden of finding things to fill the itinerary and keep the young ones entertained is looming.

 The close-up encounters are suitable for kids that can swim, however, if they are too young or can’t swim you’ll have just as much fun watching the animals play about in the waters from the boat.

-You can swim with seals and/or dolphins in Sorrento and Queenscliff from Melbourne, Adelaide, and Perth, you can feed dolphins at Tangalooma on Moreton Island, kayak with them at Noosa, Rainbow Beach, Adelaide, Perth, Hervey Bay, and Moreton Island, or just enjoy a dolphin watching cruise from the Sunshine Coast, Port Stephens, and Kangaroo Island.
+You can swim with seals and/or dolphins in Sorrento and Queenscliff from Melbourne, Adelaide, and Perth, you can feed dolphins at Tangalooma on Moreton Island, kayak with them at Noosa, Rainbow Beach, Adelaide, Perth, Hervey Bay, or just enjoy a dolphin watching cruise from the Sunshine Coast, Port Stephens, and Kangaroo Island.

 If you’re looking for more things to see and do during school holidays check out all of our top picks!